Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 ## Step 1: Prepare The Install Environment

 1.1  Boot the Debian GNU/Linux Live CD.
 If prompted, login with the username `user` and password `live`.
+Connect your system to the Internet as appropriate (e.g. join your WiFi network).

 1.2  Optional: Install and start the OpenSSH server in the Live CD environment: